tapashreepradhan/ibm-quantum-challenge/README.md

 In this lab we’ll dive into Error Correction, starting from how it’s used on classical data, and then demonstrating (some of) our approach for quantum computers.
 We’ll explore how to use a bit flip code, and conclude with a conversation about how to run error correction on a real device.

-## Quantum Global Summer School 2023: From Theory To Implmentation
+## Quantum Global Summer School 2023: From Theory To Implementation

 Folder `qgss23` contains two folders `labs` where the completed solutions to each lab have been added and `lectures` folder in which the pdfs of the taught materials has been added day wise.